top of page

 Midgard

-A term for Denmark, Norway, Swed
+A term for Denmark, Norway, Sweden, and Iceland collectively

 Refers to the realm of humans in Norse mythology